swiftwave-org/swiftwave.org/docs/dashboard/redirect-rules.md

 ![Add Redirect Rule](/assets/create-redirect-rule.png)

-1. Choose the domain you want to redirect.
+1. Choose the protocol (http/https) and domain you want to redirect.
 2. Choose the url where you want to redirect your domain.
 3. Click on **Register** button and you are done.